You are here

 Membership and Practices of the Working Group

-The Working Group has a closed membership that includes representatives of Oxfam, Médecins sans Frontières, Amnesty International, CARE, and Save the Children.
+The Working Group has a closed membership.
 NGO representatives that wish to join must apply and prove the seriousness of their purpose and their organization's special program concern with the Security Council.
-The Working Group does not claim to be representative in any formal sense, but it does have powerful legitimacy, since it contains many of the largest and most effective international NGOs working at UN Headquarters in such fields as humanitarian relief, human rights, global governance, women's rights, and disarmament.
+The Working Group does not claim to be representative in any formal sense, but it does have powerful legitimacy, since it contains many of the largest and most effective international NGOs working at UN Headquarters in fields such as humanitarian relief, human rights, global governance, women's rights, and disarmament.
 Four WG member organizations have won the Nobel Peace Prize.

 The NGO Working Group is headed by elected officers and governed by a Steering Group of seven members.
-Historically the Global Policy Forum acted as secretariat of the Working Group, which organized all meetings.
-However in 2013 the host of the secretariat was transferred to the Institute for Global Policy.
-In 2020, the Global Centre for the Responsibility to Protect became the secretariat.
+Historically the Global Policy Forum acted as secretariat of the Working Group, and in 2013 the secretariat was transferred to the Institute for Global Policy.
+In 2020 the Global Centre for the Responsibility to Protect became the secretariat.
 The Working Group meets annually in a plenary meeting to discuss its process and working methods.

-The briefings with delegations are always private and off-the-record.
+The briefings with delegations are always confidential and off-the-record to enable a frank and open dialogue.
 Typically, 18-25 NGO representatives attend.
-Sometimes PRs bring other members of their delegation to the meetings, to address special topics.
-This has proved to be a useful formula.
+Sometimes PRs bring other members of their delegation to the meetings to address special topics.
 The briefing starts with an opening presentation, usually concerning two or three major issues currently before the Council, followed by a question and answer period.
-The entire briefing lasts for an hour and a half.
+The entire briefing lasts for an hour or hour and a half.